LBHackney-IT/tenure-information-api/README.md

 ## Stack

-- .NET Core as a web framework.
+- .NET 6 as a web framework.
 - nUnit as a test framework.

 ## Dependencies